 And here’s how it looks now!

 I feel like we need to do a little virtual high five-ing action to celebrate this makeover.
 I’m totally smitten with how this project turned out.
 Quite the difference, right?
 Before this window seat really lacked any charm or character.
 It wasn’t really as good as it could be, if that makes sense.
-I knew this window had potential to be so much more, so this project has been on my “dream list” for a while now.
+I knew this window had potential to be so much more.
+This project has been on my “dream list” for a while now.

 In addition to the new shiplap, I wanted to frame out this window with big farmhouse house style trim to give it more pizazz.
 I can’t believe what a difference that made in this window!
 The old trim was removed and the new trim was was added to each window, as well as above the window frame.
 I really wanted to do that extra piece on top just to give this even more character.
 I looooooove how it turned out.
 And we actually hired out help for this project because we knew it was really out of our league.
 There was so much detailed work that went into this project–it took the company we hired four days to get it done.
 But it was worth every bit!

-We went with my favorite white paint, Alabaster by Sherwin Williams, to paint both the trim and the shiplap.
+We went with my favorite white paint, Alabaster by Sherwin Williams, to paint both the trim and the shiplap in the window seat.
 I love Alabaster because it’s a creamy white that works really well with the light in our home.
 We have it in most of our house now and I highly recommend it if you’re looking for a good white paint.